 Below are tactical actions you can employ immediately during a match.
 Each item is intended to be actionable, and to emphasize the concept of denying his setup rather than trying to out-damage him in raw one-on-one exchanges when he has momentum.

+- Force cooldowns and bait his mobility, then disengage.
 Treat his movement abilities like resources.
 If he uses the hook or a dash to engage, back off and let those cooldowns tick down.
 He is more dangerous immediately after the engage, so giving him space after those abilities often means his kill pressure temporarily reduces.
+Be especially careful of his new mobility-locking debuff on his Trooper’s Fist attack.
+Use your disengage before he gets a chance to land the second hit of his combo.

+- Burst the hook-user instead of the hook target when safe to do so.
 If Bucky overextends to hook an ally, the best response is often to kill Bucky rather than try to save the pulled ally alone.
-His ultimate and resets are what make him scary, so removing him is the fastest way to “turn off” his sequence.
+His ultimate and resets are what make him scary, so removing him is the fastest way to ‘turn off’ his sequence.

 These tactics are rooted in denying Bucky space and time to operate.
 They are not guaranteed success in every match, but they reduce his effective impact in the majority of encounters.